-The following famous and un-famous quotes are provided for your own inspiration, enjoyment, or ponderings…and for my quick reference so I can quote them correctly.
+The following is a compendium of famous and un-famous quotes provided for inspiration, enjoyment, pondering…and for my own quick reference so I can quote them correctly.

 “Until one is committed, there is hesitancy, the chance to draw back– Concerning all acts of initiative (and creation), there is one elementary truth that ignorance of which kills countless ideas and splendid plans: that the moment one definitely commits oneself, then Providence moves too…Whatever you can do, or dream you can do, begin it.
 Boldness has genius, power, and magic in it.
 Begin it now.” -Goethe